ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 - stack
 - storage device

+Also, the document makes use of the following terms:

 Chassis:
 : A field replaceable equipment with a particular structural format and dimensions.
 A chassis can, but does not need to, include spaces (called slots) to take cards.